 Sleep plays an important role in your physical health.
-For instance, sleep is involved in healing and repair of your heart and blood vessels and balancing hormones that stimulate appetite.
+For instance, sleep is involved in the healing and repair of your heart and blood vessels and balancing hormones that stimulate appetite.

 Ongoing sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, stroke, diabetes, and weight gain.